neoforged/Documentation/docs/items/index.md

 When in doubt, better be safe than sorry and `#copy` the stack.
 :::

+## `ItemStackTemplate`s

+`ItemStackTemplate`s are the immutable form of `ItemStack`s, typically representing a stack within an immutable context, such as recipes.
+Templates contain the basic elements that make up an `ItemStack`: the held holder `Item`, the stack size, and the [data components][datacomponents] the item has, stored as a patch.

+To create a new `ItemStackTemplate`, call one of the `new ItemTemplate(...)` methods, passing in the `Item` and any other desired elements.
+Then, when a stack is needed, an `ItemStack` can be created via `ItemStackTemplate#create`.

 ### JSON Representation

-In many situations, for example [recipes], item stacks need to be represented as JSON objects.
-An item stack's JSON representation looks the following way:
+In many situations, for example [recipes], `ItemStackTemplate`s need to be represented as JSON objects.
+An item stack template's JSON representation looks the following way:

 ```json5
 {